tesseract-ocr/tessdoc/FAQ.md

 ### error message: Font id = -1/0, class id = 1/105 on sample 0

 This means that the font name is not in font\_properties or font\_properties does not meet [requirements](TrainingTesseract#Requirements_for_text_input_files)

-## Can I use Tesseract for handwriting recognition?

-You can, but it won't work very well, as Tesseract is designed for printed text.
-Take a look at the [Lipi Toolkit](http://lipitk.sourceforge.net/) project instead.

 # My question isn't in here!